-Wake Island is a new summer trend that’s hit the Sacramento region.
+Wake Island is a popular spot in the Sacramento region.
 With their cable wakeboarding system, you can wake board without the expense of owning and maintaining a boat.
-There are also other activities such as paddleboarding, swimming, a mud run and more.
+There are also other activities such as paddleboarding, swimming, and more.

 Wake Island is the only full-size cable wake park in California.
 It’s located in Pleasant Grove, about 15 minutes from downtown Sacramento.
 Those living in the bay area and Tahoe region can also get to Wake Island rather conveniently – about two hours in either direction.